Native Library Initiative

 In 2018, Little Free Library began this pilot project to increase book access on tribal lands with generous support from Amerigroup/Anthem Blue Cross Blue Shield.
 We also partnered with the Association of Tribal Archives, Libraries & Museums (ATALM), hosting a Little Free Library build at the 2018 ATALM conference.

 So far, a total of 69 Little Free Library book-sharing boxes have been placed on tribal lands.
-This coming year, we aim to exceed this number and continue bringing little libraries to areas where books are scarce.
+We aim to continue bringing little libraries to areas where books are scarce.
 If you know of a Native community that needs increased access to books, please encourage them to apply to our Impact Library Program.

 There is a Growing Literacy Crisis in the U.S.